containers/crun-vm/README.md

 ## How it works

-Internally, the `crun-qemu` runtime uses [crun] to run a different container that in turn uses [libvirt] to run a [QEMU] guest based on the VM image included in the user-specified container.
+Internally, the `crun-qemu` runtime uses [crun] to run a different container that in turn uses [libvirt] to run a [QEMU] guest using the user-specified VM image.

 ## License